Alina722/ice_bot/README.md

 ## Ice_bot
 ### Introduce
-it is a discord bot and I still developer it.
+It is a discord bot and I still developer it.
 ### Function
 1. meme command
 2. member remove/join messang